Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 link the SLF4J API with the logging implementation of your choice.
 See the [SLF4J user manual](https://www.slf4j.org/manual.html) for more information.

-You need a a Spark 3.0.1 Environment.
+You need a Spark 3.0.1 Environment.

 Install Cosmos DB Spark Connector, in your spark Cluster `azure-cosmos-spark_3-0_2-12-4.0.0-beta.1.jar`

 [//]: # (//TODO: moderakh add maven coordinates once published)

+The getting started guide is based on PySpark however you can use the equivalent scala version as well.
+You can run the following code snippet in an Azure Databricks PySpark notebook.

 ### Create Cosmos DB Database and Container

-You can use the new Catalog API to create a Cosmos DB Database and Container through Spark.

 Set Cosmos DB account credentials, and the Cosmos DB Database name and container name.
 ```python